+How do you search for a specific dress if you don’t know the designer?
 There might also be times when you can’t accurately put what you are looking for into words.
-That usually leaves you with two options: give up or resign yourself to spending too much time going through numerous search results.
+That usually leaves you with two options: give up or resign to spending too much time searching numerous search results.

 Thankfully, Google has a third option to make your searches faster and more effortless.
 With multisearch in Lens, you can look up text and images simultaneously.

 Here’s how it works

 Google Lens uses image recognition technology that lets you find things online from what you see through your phone’s camera.
 It’s designed to show you relevant information on objects it identifies.
 To use the function, you must open the free Google app and tap the camera icon next to the search bar.